 From 1 July 2017, all Retirement Phase Income Streams will have new reporting requirements associated with the Transfer Balance Cap.
-The new reporting requirements will be event based, not annual reporting - that is, the event to be reported every time there is a change to a Member's Retirement Phase interests.
-Transitional arrangements apply for the reporting to a Member's Transfer Balance Account Report (TBAR) in the 2017/18 income year.
+The new reporting requirements will be event based, not annual reporting - that is, they will likely require the event to be reported every time there is a change to a Member's Retirement Phase interests.
 Fund Trustees (or via the service provider) will need to report directly to the ATO when:

-- a Retirement Phase Superannuation Income Stream commences, including the associated value of the income steam; - an amount in a Retirement Phase account is commuted; - a Death Benefit Income Stream commences including the recipient and the amount of the Income Stream; and - the amount of any structured settlements received before and after 1 July 2017.
+- a Retirement Phase Superannuation Income Stream commences, including the associated value of the income steam; - · an amount in a Retirement Phase account is commuted; - a Death Benefit Income Stream commences including the recipient and the amount of the Income Stream; and - the amount of any structured settlements received before and after 1 July 2017.